What Is a CouchIssue?

-Using my 25+ years as a Clinician, I employ techniques from my experience as well as from InterPersonal Therapy (IPT) to home in on the issues that are interrupting your ability to enjoy life fully and move toward your goals (read about IPT below).
+Using my 25+ years as a Clinician, I employ techniques from my experience as well as from InterPersonal Therapy (IPT) to home in on the issues that are interrupting your ability to enjoy life fully and move toward your goals.

-Here is an excerpt from Mary Grace Garis・(May 14, 2021 on Well+Good website) describing IPT:
+Excerpt from Mary Grace Garis - (May 14, 2021 on Well+Good website) describing IPT:

-“Interpersonal psychotherapy, sometimes referred to as IPT, is a structured, relatively-short term model of therapy that is based on communication and attachment theories,” says Carla Marie Manly, PhD, clinical psychologist and author of Joy From Fear.
-“Often used to treat depression, IPT has also been proven effective with mental health issues, ranging from anxiety to substance abuse issues.”
+“Interpersonal psychotherapy, sometimes referred to as IPT, is a structured, relatively-short term model of therapy that is based on communication and attachment theories,” says Carla Marie Manly, PhD, “Often used to treat depression, IPT has also been proven effective with mental health issues, ranging from anxiety to substance abuse issues.”

-As Dr. Manly mentioned, this methodology generally utilizes concepts like attachment theory (which addresses how you form attachments to others and your abilities for intimacy), as well as interpersonal psychoanalysis (which examines what your interactions with others says about you).
+This methodology utilizes concepts like attachment theory (which addresses how you form attachments to others and your abilities for intimacy), as well as interpersonal psychoanalysis (which examines what your interactions with others says about you).

 You can read the rest of the 4min article at: https://www.wellandgood.com/interpersonal-therapy/

-I also throw in some Tarot - not so much as a divination tool - but as a way to elicit metaphors and give voice to what may be difficult to describe.
+I also use Tarot - not so much as a divination tool - but as a way to elicit metaphors and give voice to what may be difficult to describe.

 You can read the rest of the 4min article at: https://psychcentral.com/pro/using-tarot-in-psychotherapy#1